Tinsuag/alx-higher_level_programming/0x05-python-exceptions/README.md

-it is a project is intended for the exceptions treatment on python tinsae aregahagn
+It is a project is intended for the exceptions treatment on python Tinsae Aregahagn